getsentry/deps/README.md

 # Sentry's Dependencies

-This repo contains a pipeline for finding sponsorable dependencies for our key ecosystems (Python, JavaScript, Rust) in our key repos ([these ones](https://open.sentry.io/structure/)).
+This repo contains a pipeline for finding sponsorable dependencies in our key repos ([these ones](https://open.sentry.io/structure/)).
 The purpose is to inform the allocation of our annual open source funding budget.

 - 💸 [**Fundable
   Dependencies**](https://raw.githack.com/getsentry/deps/main/fundable.html)